cassyojr/TruckControl/README.md

 Download or clone the project

-Make sure that you have the .\SQLEXPRESS on your local machine, or change the "appsettings.json" file on the "Infrastructure" project to point to your SQL Server host.
+*Note: Make sure that you have the .\SQLEXPRESS on your local machine, or change the "appsettings.json" file on the "Infrastructure" project to point to your SQL Server host.*

 Open the project on VS Code or Visual Studio 2019